John Traynor (criminal)

-John Traynor (1948 – 24 October 2021) was an Irish criminal who was one of the contacts in the criminal world for murdered Irish journalist Veronica Guerin.
+John "the Coach" Traynor (1948 – 24 October 2021) was a major Irish organized crime figure who was a both a longtime confidential source for Irish investigative journalist Veronica Guerin and a prime suspect in allegedly arranging her 1996 contract killing.

 Career

 Traynor was a central and important figure in the Dublin underworld.
 He had associations with the Irish National Liberation Army (INLA).

 He initially worked with Martin Cahill's gang and eventually owned a derelict shop building that Cahill formerly owned in Arbour Hill.
 During the Garda Síochána investigation into Cahill's 1986 theft of the Beit-collection paintings from Russborough House, Blessington, County Wicklow, detectives believed that the paintings were stored for a time at Arbour Hill.

 He transferred his allegiance to fellow former Cahill gang member, John Gilligan.
 He also associated with Gilligan gang members, Brian Meehan and Patrick Holland.

 In 1992, he was arrested and convicted in England for his involvement in a scam involving bearer bonds stolen in the City bonds robbery.
 Jailed for seven years at HM Prison Highpoint North in Suffolk, Traynor was granted compassionate leave to visit his wife and children in Templeogue, but he never returned.
 Authorities in the UK eventually issued an international arrest warrant against Traynor.